 Instead of a "terror of consciousness", Searle could just as well have cited a "terror of interiority".
 He also could have said, "We're all materialists now" - because we are.
 It's built into our experience: we look out at a world that seems to have absolutely nothing to do with our own minds.
-But this experience is founded on contradiction - fortunately, a contradiction we can recognize.
-True, the recognition may have little power to change our actual experience.
-But recognizing and correcting the contradiction in thought may be an important step toward healing the breach ourselves and the world.
+But this experience is founded on contradiction - fortunately, a contradiction we can recognize and try to get around.
+True, the recognition may have little power to change our immediate experience.
+But recognizing and correcting the contradiction in thought may be an important step toward eventually healing the breach between ourselves and the world.